 Google Search Console is your go-to tool for submitting and managing your XML feed.
 Start by visiting Google Search Console and logging in with your Google account.
 If your job board site isn’t already added, click on "Add Property" and enter your website's URL.

 After adding your site, navigate to the Sitemaps section.
-Here, you’ll input the path to your feed (for example, "jobs-sitemap.xml" if your feed URL is https://yourjobboard.com/jobs-sitemap.xml
+Here, you’ll input the path to your feed (for example, "jobs-sitemap.xml" if your feed URL is https://yourjobboard.com/jobs-sitemap.xml) and submit it.

 Once submitted, click Submit to validate the feed.
 Google will then report how many URLs it has discovered.
 Keep in mind that it can take a few days for jobs to start appearing in search results as Google indexes your pages.